• Vivamus lobortis

 • Description:

-Beauties of Victoria, a tourist booklet, evokes the scene: ‘Nearly on the highest part of the hill of St Kilda, stands this gentlemen’s spacious suburban residence, ...
+Beauties of Victoria, a tourist booklet, evokes the scene: ‘Nearly on the highest part of the hill of St Kilda, stands this gentleman’s spacious suburban residence, ...
 From the lofty verandah a fine view of the adjoining park of St Kilda, with the blue hills in the distance over-topping many a beautiful residence is obtained.’
-Frederick Revans Chapman, who lived in St Kilda from 1855 - 64, wrote in a letter: ‘... on the west side (of Princes Street) was Mr Gunner with a high fence to protect his front garden’.
+Frederick Revans Chapman, who lived in St Kilda from 1855 - 64, wrote in a letter: ‘... on the west side (of Princes Street) was Mr Gurner with a high fence to protect his front garden’.

 By 1897, the MMBW plan shows Berkley Hall bounded by Dalgety Lane, with a large garden facing Dalgety Street, from which steps approach the side verandah.
 There is also a garden on the south side, facing Princes Street.
 At the rear of the house are two large wings with a courtyard between.
-The colonnaded verandah with Doric and Ionic column-pairs, with balconettes between at first floor level, is rather coarsely detailed and obscures the facades.

 • History: